borealbirds/WildTrax-dataHarmonization/README.md

 **If you have data that you would be interested in sharing with BAM and/or placing on WildTrax then please let us know.** We have a team who can standardize the data so that it is in the right format to upload to WildTrax.
 We can accept data in most formats and from any year; however, it must be point count data and must have spatial coordinates.

 Sincerely, and on behalf of BAM,

 [your name]

 DATA SHARING AGREEMENT EMAIL

 Below is an example template that can be used when responding to the potential data contributor with the data sharing agreement.
 This is done, when the data partner requests to see the agreement or has elected to share their data.

-From : bamp@ualberta.ca
+From : [your institutional email address]
-Cc: bayne@ualberta.ca; lankau@ualberta.ca; tdochert@ualberta.ca;
+Cc: bamp@ualberta.ca; houle.melina@gmail.com; tdochert@ualberta.ca;

-Subject: Adding your avian count data to the Boreal Avian Modelling Project's platform on WildTrax
+Subject: BAM's data sharing agreement

 Dear [data partner’s name],

 Thank you for your interest in sharing your avian count data with BAM!
-Please find attached the data sharing agreement [attach ]
+Please find attached the data sharing agreement [attach DataSharingAgreementTemplate.docx found in BAM.SharedDrive/DataStuff/Avian.Data/WildTraxIntegration/Communications].

+Once the signed data sharing agreement is returned, we can move forward with helping you to add your avian count data to WildTrax. :)

+Sincerely, and on behalf of BAM,

+[your name]